The Bankrate promise

 At minimum, a gift letter should include:

-- Who the giver is and where the gift is sourced from
+- Who the giver is and their relationship to the recipient

 - Evidence of the giver’s ability to gift the money